4L1C3-R4BB1T/4L1C3-R4BB1T/README.md

 </div>
 <br>

-- 🌱 I’m currently learning how to play keyboard and more about programming.
+- 🌱 I'm currently learning how to play keyboard and more about programming.
 - 💬 Ask me about whatever you want!
 - ⚡ Fun fact: I'm very good in rhythm games!